 In order to improve the academic performance of students who have early warning signs, we implement many strategies to help these students achieve success.
 First, as a school we promote attendance by giving out awards to the students with perfect attendance during our trimester and end of year awards.
-In addition the students who have perfect attendance throughout the year receive a t-shirt at the end.
+In addition the students who have perfect attendance throughout the year receive a t-shirt at the end-of-year awards ceremony, which they wear on the last day of school.
 The perfect attendance t-shirts are color colored to correspond to the number of years the student has received perfect attendance.

-If a student misses five unexcused days of school, the student will receive a truancy letter.
+We will implement a weekly attendance program.
+The class with the highest school wide attendance percentage will receive an attendance plaque and a blue eagle head.
+The class with the highest attendance percentage per grade level will receive a red eagle head.
+If a student misses five unexcused days of school, the student will receive an attendance letter.
 These letters inform the parents of the students' absences and reinforce the importance of being at school every day.
 In addition there is a section on the report card where teachers can check if the students' attendance has impacted their academic performance.